mladenkralev/integration-pattern/README.md

 ![Alt text here](images/InvalidMessage.drawio.svg)

 ## Summary
-- **Purpose**: Handles messages that do not meet processing criteria and ensures they are processed in a graceful manner.
+- **Purpose**: Receiver validation.
+Handles messages that do not meet processing criteria and ensures they are processed in a graceful manner.
 - **Benefits**: Separates valid and invalid messages, allowing for error handling and preventing system crashes.
 - **Considerations**: Requires proper validation logic to ensure invalid messages are captured and processed correctly.